aws/s2n-tls/docs/USAGE-GUIDE.md

 s2n-tls does not expose an API to control the order of preference for each ciphersuite or protocol version. s2n-tls follows the following order:

 *NOTE*: All ChaCha20-Poly1305 cipher suites will not be available if s2n-tls is not built with an Openssl 1.1.1 libcrypto.
 The underlying encrypt/decrypt functions are not available in older versions.

 1. Always prefer the highest protocol version supported
 2. Always use forward secrecy where possible.
 Prefer ECDHE over DHE.
 3. Prefer encryption ciphers in the following order: AES128, AES256, ChaCha20, 3DES, RC4.
 4. Prefer record authentication modes in the following order: GCM, Poly1305, SHA256, SHA1, MD5.

-The following chart maps the security policy version to the signature scheme supported:
+#### ChaCha20 Boosting

+s2n-tls usually prefers AES over ChaCha20.
+However, some clients-- particularly mobile or IOT devices-- do not support AES hardware acceleration, making AES less efficient and performant than ChaCha20.
+In this case, clients will indicate their preference for ChaCha20 by listing it first during cipher suite negotiation.
+Usually s2n-tls servers ignore client preferences, but s2n-tls offers "ChaCha20 boosted" security policies that will choose ChaCha20 over AES if the client indicates a preference for ChaCha20.

+### Chart: Security Policy Version To Supported Signature Schemes

 |    version     |   RSA PKCS1  |   ECDSA  |  SHA-1 Legacy |  RSA PSS |
 |----------------|--------------|----------|---------------|----------|